myinqi/Celona/README.md

 - after installation reboot your system
-- final configuration of your hardware: micro ~/.config/niri/config.kdl on line 9 set your prefered keyboard layout again "us" "de" ... on line 54 set your resolution and refresh rate.
-In my case mode "3440x1440@165.030" but yours is maybe "1920x1080@60.030" on line 79 set your max horizontal resulutions minus some pixels.
-I chosse -20 pixel save and exit Ctrl+S Ctrl+Q if you cant to customize edit the hyprgreetr config -> micro ~/.config/hyprgreetr/config.toml
+- final configuration of your hardware: micro ~/.config/niri/config.kdl on line 9 set your prefered keyboard layout "us" "de" ... on line 54 set your resolution and refresh rate.
+In my case mode "3440x1440@165.030" but yours is maybe "1920x1080@60.030" on line 84 set your max horizontal resulutions minus some pixels.
+I chosse -20 pixel
+      #save and exit

 ## Installation (manual, step by step)